 Payroll Expenses

-Cal-Am requests $24.35 million for its test year 2018 labor forecast.
-ORA objects to the methodology Cal-Am used to forecast the 2018 labor expenses and recommends that the Commission adopt ORA’s forecast of $19.41 million.
+Cal-Am requests $22,603,533 for its test year 2018 labor forecast.
+ORA objects to the methodology Cal-Am used to forecast the 2018 labor expenses and recommends that the Commission adopt ORA’s 2018 labor forecast of $19,413,281.

-ORA does not oppose the methodologies Cal-Am used to forecast its 2019 and 2020 labor expenses.
-For Cal-Am’s 2019-2020 forecasts, Cal-Am developed a separate forecast for union and non-union employees.
-For the union employees, Cal-Am’s forecast is determined based on the latest bargaining agreements.
-For the non-union employees, Cal-Am developed the forecast by escalating the 2018 forecast with the composite escalation factors in ORA’s May 2016 monthly escalation memorandum.

-For Cal-Am’s forecast of labor expenses for 2018, Cal-Am escalated its 2016 wages with the expected wage increases for non-union employees, with a small amount added to account for potential promotions.
-ORA opposes the escalation factors that Cal-Am used to forecast the 2018 labor expenses.
+For Cal-Am’s forecast of base labor expenses for 2018, Cal-Am escalated its 2016 estimated salaries by the expected wage increases for non-union employees and the union-negotiated wage increases for union employees.
 The escalation factors that Cal-Am used, based on escalation rates for non-union employees, are 3.5% in 2017, 3.2% in 2018, and 2.94% in 2019.
 These escalation factors, according to ORA, are higher than the escalation factors that Cal-Am used for union employees, which are 2.25%-2.5%.
 ORA recommends that a single escalation factor be used for all employees, so that there would not be a wage gap between union and non-union workers.
 ORA recommends using the escalation factor of 2.5%, which is consistent with the 2.5% escalation factor that the 2015 GRC decision adopted for all employees.

+We agree with ORA’s use of 2.5% to annually escalate salary expenses to the 2018 forecast.
+According to Cal-Am, this is the highest union negotiated wage increase.
+Cal-Am argues that the union positions have different incentive mechanisms than those needed to fill management positions.
+Even though union positions and management positions have different incentive mechanisms, we do not find justification for escalating labor expenses for non-union positions by as much as 1% more than the highest negotiated union increases, since the same labor escalation factor of 2.5% was used for both union and non-union employees in the last Test Year 2015 GRC decision.